Legally reviewed by:

 Setareh Law

 The impact of what you share online can be significant, from potentially harming your case to giving the opposing party ammunition to minimize your suffering.
+For example, sharing posts that appear to show you enjoying life after your loved one’s death can be used to undermine your case online and reduce the compensation you may receive.
 Setareh Law understands the delicate balance between grieving and pursuing justice.
-We are here to help guide you through this challenging time and help ensure your wrongful death claim has the best chance for success.
+We are here to help guide you through this challenging time and help ensure your wrongful death claim has the best chance for success by advising you on how your social media presence can affect legal proceedings.

 How Can Social Media Activity Be Used Against You?